How Do I Find The Right Therapist?

 Most patients attend one 45-minute session per week.
 The recommendation for frequency of sessions may vary depending on your schedule, your goals, and your condition.

 That depends largely on your therapy goals.
 On average, therapy lasts somewhere between 6 months to 2 years.

 What Is The Difference Between A Psychologist and A Psychiatrist?

-A Psychologist has received a doctorate degree (Ph.D. or Psy.D.) and is state-licensed to practice psychology, including clinical procedures such as psychotherapy and diagnostic assessment.
+A psychologist has received a doctorate degree (Ph.D. or Psy.D.) and is State licensed to practice psychology, including clinical procedures such as psychotherapy and psychological assessments.

 How Do I Know If A Psychologist Is Licensed?

-Psychologists and other mental health professionals must be licensed by the State.
-In New York State, you can find out if a psychotherapist is licensed by checking with New York State Education Department, Office of the Professions.
-This State office maintains an online list of licensed professionals.
+Psychologists and other mental health professionals must be licensed by a State.
+In New York State, you can find out if a Psychologist is licensed by checking with the New York State Education Department, Office of the Professions.
+This State office maintains an online list of licensed professionals in good standing.